 Summer Flowers in Oregon’s Mt.
 Hood Territory

 You might know the Willamette Valley for its world famous wines.
 But did you know that the valley is home to the largest dahlia grower in the United States?
 Swan Island Dahlias, located in Canby, has been in operation for more than 90 years and ships cut flowers and tubers worldwide.
+Today, the farm is one of the marquee stops along the self-guided South Clackamas Farm Loop, one of several food trails and farm loops in the Willamette Valley.

 “Each year we introduce about 10 new varieties,” said Heather.
 “We have three named so far, but they will all be officially named and introduced at our annual Dahlia Festival.”